microsoft/malmo/doc/install_windows_manual.md

 Run the downloaded file to install Python.

 Check that typing `python` works in a command prompt.
-You may need to add e.g. `C:\Python27` to your PATH.
+You may need to add it to your PATH and/or relaunch your cmd prompt.

 ### 4. Install the Java SE Development Kit (JDK): ###